royalfig/State-of-the-Meeting-2019/docs/satisfaction/README.md

 -Accept more pedagogical session proposals
 -Encourage senior members to be friendlier to junior attendees (HSS still has a bad reputation in this regard)" />
+<pullQuote title="The Website, the electronic submission process, and the APP were all too
+complex and I did not find these user-friendly.
+Use another system next time.
+It was too difficult to find out information on ones own session, and get updates." />
 </div>
 </div>